 After receiving a tattoo, the region around the new ink undergoes several changes and processes as it attempts to recover itself from the harm produced by the tattooing needles.
 One of the processes that may occur during these physical changes is tattoo bruising.

-Tattoo bruising is considered a primary worry, especially for people getting tattoos for the first time.
+Tattoo bruising considers a primary worry, especially for people getting tattoos for the first time.
 Keep in mind that bruising is a common side effect of the tattooing procedure.

 Even while nothing major is typically to blame, a bruised tattoo might make individuals anxious who wasn’t expecting it to happen.